phit/GiveMeBiomes/README.md

 # GiveMeBiomes
-A 1.10 port of the abandoned biome mapping tool Pioneer Terrain Survey, should work with all biome adding mods.
+A 1.10 remake of the abandoned biome mapping tool Pioneer Terrain Survey, should work with all Forge mods adding biomes.
 Recommended to run on a client not server, during the generation the game will freeze!

 **[Example Result](https://phit.github.io/GiveMeBiomes/)**